1. Executive Summary

 Equipment owned by the incumbent contractor will usually remain with them when they transition off of the contract.
-However, there may be instances where incumbent owned equipment supports customer applications and services.
-This section should state that incumbent owned equipment will remain with the incumbent - and identify options where this equipment may be available for purchase by the new contractor or customer for their use (i.e. application server and application for helpdesk, etc.).
+However, there may be instances where incumbent-owned equipment supports customer applications and services.
+This section should state that incumbent-owned equipment will remain with the incumbent – and identify options where this equipment may be available for purchase by the new contractor or customer for their use (i.e., application server and application for help desk, etc.).

 7.3 Intellectual Property

-This section of the contract transition out plan should describe how intellectual property will be handled as part of the transfer process.
+This section of the contract transition-out plan template should describe how intellectual property will be handled as part of the transfer process.
 Intellectual property may include various documentation, supplier and subcontractor information, service agreements, or original designs or plans.
 Intellectual property generates many legal considerations and may include the completion of non-disclosure agreements (NDAs) between the incumbent and the customer.
 Intellectual property may be transferred, sold, or retained by the incumbent depending on the contractual agreements in place.

 Per the PayBase contract, all intellectual property which is a direct result of work on the contract deliverables will be transitioned to the new contractor in order to ensure the successful completion of the project.
 The contract pricing takes intellectual property into consideration and as such, any resulting intellectual property will be owned by the customer.